 - A semi-truck trailer is also at the mercy of the environment around them.
 An accident could also be caused by an outside force, such as weather conditions or animals.

-All of these things will need to be investigated by an attorney to make sure that all liable parties are accounted for and a clear picture of what caused the accident is determined.
+All of these things will need to be investigated by a Los Angeles truck accident attorney to make sure that all liable parties are accounted for and a clear picture of what caused the accident is determined.

 Common Truck Accident Injuries

 One of the main ways truck accidents are different from car accidents is the severity of most victims’ injuries.
 The average 18-wheeler can weigh or exceed 80,000 pounds.
 By comparison, the average passenger vehicle ways between 3,000 and 4,000 pounds.
 The immense size and weight disparity between a truck and a car make for extreme damage to the latter in most collisions.

 The occupants of the smaller vehicle can suffer devastating, catastrophic and life-threatening injuries in a truck accident.
 Some of the most common injuries are:

 - Severe burns

 - Spinal cord injuries

 - Paraplegia or quadriplegia

 - Permanent scarring or disfigurement